Country Guide

 Jurisdictions

-United States (USCIS, etc.) and United Kingdom (UKVI, etc.)
+the United States (USCIS, etc.) and the United Kingdom (UKVI, etc.)

 Workflow